 Peterson, who works by the name Sta-C, makes beautiful classic jewelry with gemstones and metals, like sterling silver, preferring to use methods rooted in pre-industrialized times.
 One of four owners of an art gallery in Elkton, Md., her “Keyed Up” jewelry is sold exclusively on Etsy.

 Peterson works from “pockets of chaos” in her home, careful to keep unrelated materials separated.
-The discarded keyboards she finds on eBay and other sources stack neatly.
+The discarded keyboards she finds on eBay and other sources stack neatly, she has very different collections,last one was the zodiac where you could find the pisces necklace and rings !

 She is trying to collect as many keyboards with the old command key with the Apple logo.
 The amateur Apple folklorist understands the complicated history of the old Apple key.